-A B2C company that sells packaged food products to grocery retailers may be interested in developing a robust online presence, but it doesn’t need to generate sales with their internet content.
+A B2C company that sells packaged food products to grocery retailers may be interested in developing a robust online presence, but it doesn’t need to generate sales with its internet content.
 They know they can stick to top-of-funnel educational content to build awareness with their target audience and demonstrate expertise to their potential distributors.

-A B2B company that sells high-ticket industrial equipment can generate some sales through their existing network, but they count on their digital content to generate most of their leads.
+A B2B company that sells high-ticket industrial equipment can generate some sales through its existing network, but they count on their digital content to generate most of its leads.
 When digital marketing for manufacturers needs to generate business leads, a more inclusive digital content strategy is required.
 Top-of-funnel, middle-of-funnel, and bottom-of-funnel digital content must be included in a content strategy map that can meet customers at the awareness, consideration, and decision-making stages of their buying process.

 When lead generation is the main concern of your digital content strategy, SEO will be a recurring theme that needs to be covered in your planning process.
 MARION can help deliver effective content marketing services and SEO services to breathe life into your strategy.